Domingão do Faustão: Impact

+Ratings

-RatingsDomingão debuted with a central objective: to surpass the audience of the popular Programa Silvio Santos (SBT).
+Domingão debuted with a central objective: to surpass the audience of the popular Programa Silvio Santos (SBT).
 According to IBOPE, some affiliated stations SBT recorded 60 rating points during program airing, an easy win for Globo.
 Soon after the premiere, Domingão, broadcast during prime time on Sunday, between 4:00 pm and 19:00 pm, scored 36 points average, compared to 20 for Silvio Santos in São Paulo.
 In Rio de Janeiro, it was 36 points for 'Domingão' versus 16 points for TV Manchete.